UAOR: Uncertainty-aware Observation Reinjection for Vision-Language-Action Models: Methodology

 \textbf{Observation Reinjection with FFN.} As previously discussed, early layers often exhibit high uncertainty, a pattern highly correlated with the decay of observation attention.
 To mitigate this, we introduce \textbf{Uncertainty-Aware Observation Reinjection} (\textbf{\textsc{UaOR}}), illustrated in Figure~\ref{fig:uaor_pipeline}.
 Specifically, during the forward pass, we compute the uncertainty $u_t^{(\ell)}$ based on the action entropy at the current layer $\ell$.
 If this uncertainty exceeds a chosen threshold $\gamma$, it indicates that the model requires clearer observation guidance.
 Since the forward pass for layer $\ell$ is completed, we perform reinjection at the \textbf{subsequent} layer ($\ell+1$) to avoid the computational and memory overhead associated with backtracking.
 Concretely, we treat the encoded observation features as a key-value memory.
 We use the hidden states entering the FFN at layer $\ell+1$, denoted as $\boldsymbol{h}_t^{(\ell+1)}$, as queries to attend over this memory.
 The retrieved features are then blended with the original output of the FFN at layer $\ell+1$.
 The formulated process is defined as:

 where $\alpha \in [0,1]$ is the blending ratio.
 The retrieved observation features $\textsc{inj}_t^{(\ell+1)}$ are computed using $\boldsymbol{h}_t^{(\ell+1)}$ as the queries:

 where $\boldsymbol{o}_t=(\boldsymbol{o}_{t,1}, ..., \boldsymbol{o}_{t,N_o})$ serves as the key-value memory.
-This design allows the model to dynamically "re-attend" to the observation in the next layer when confusion arises, without needing to halt or backtrack the inference.
+This design allows the model to dynamically recover observation evidence inside the next-layer FFN when confusion arises, without needing to halt or backtrack the inference.
 The complete algorithmic flow is detailed in Algorithm~\ref{algo:uaor}.